darkawesome/blog/content/blog/GeologyAnalysis.md

 ### Abstract

 *This Report is an in-depth look at the trails within PA from a networking perspective considering how much of an effect the environment may have on the network.
-Additionally I will be looking at how the points interact with one another and the centrality of the network.*
+Additionally, this report examines the interactions between points and the network's centrality.*

 ``` r
 # Stop warnings printing